flutter/flutter/impeller/README.md

       for a specific client rendering API.
 The interfaces in these targets are meant to be private for non-WSI user targets.
 No Impeller sub-frameworks may depend on these targets.
-* **`//impeller/archivist`**: Allows persisting objects to disk as performantly as possible (usually on a background thread).
-The framework is meant to be used for storing frame meta-data and related profiling/instrumentation information.
-Collection of information should succeed despite process crashes and retrieval of traces must not use inordinate amounts of time or memory (which usually leads to crashes).
 * **`//impeller/geometry`**: All (or, most of) the math!
 This C++ mathematics library is used extensively by Impeller and its clients.
 The reasonably interesting bit about this library is that all types can be used